pachyderm/pachyderm/src/server/pkg/storage/storage-format-spec.md

 **Garbage Collection:**

 We store two types of objects in object storage, content addressed objects and semantically addressed objects.
-Content address objects are named based on their content, semantically named objects have their names passed in and are identifiers that users of the storage layer defines.
+Content addressed objects are named based on their content, semantically named objects have their names passed in and are identifiers that users of the storage layer defines.
 In practice these will be commit names although we may start using it for other identifiers as well.
 The